Competitions

 1. Ivan Zhao | Founder, Notion

-Notion is the all-in-one workspace and collaboration tool which has taken over Silicon Valley!
+Notion is the all-in-one workspace and collaboration tool that has taken over Silicon Valley!
 Ivan Zhao founded Notion in 2012 after spending time on the product team at Inkling, an online learning solution in San Francisco.
 Being heavily invested in good product design, Zhao works with a strong team of talented UX and product designers.
 Their goal is to bring back the romantic tech of the 90s when people were using computers as a new medium and building their tools.

 1. Stewart Butterfield | CEO, Slack